-- Or is there a loss of job that causes one partner to feel irritated with the other’s inability to pull up his/her bootstraps and get going?
+- Or is there a loss of a job that causes one partner to feel irritated with the other’s inability to pull up his/her bootstraps and get going?

 - Or is it when there’s a disagreement on which homeschool philosophy the homeschool family should follow, or whether the kids should even be homeschooling at all?

-You fill-in-the-blank to whatever seems to get the two of you going.
+You fill in the blank to whatever seems to get the two of you going.
 So many stories for the fly on the wall to share.

 But, for certain, perfectly harmonious marriages, without conflict, misunderstanding, or disagreement, don’t exist.

 When homeschooling a gaggle of girls, or a brood of boys, or a crew of kids, these homeschooling children become an audience to our homeschool relationships.

 Even if you step into another room to have a mature discussion, homeschool kids have their spider-sense wired to their parents.
 We’re the WIFI hotspot to their iPods.
 They’ve got you on auto-detection, auto-reception, and mind-to-mind perception.

 They know what mom says to dad, or dad says to mom, that confuses, confounds, or complicates harmonious connection.
 They know what gets mom or dad going.
 They might even know what will get them to stop going…

 Perhaps they don’t have a mature understanding of how a relationship flows or understand the details of the dynamics and history of the relationship, or have the relationship skills you’ve learned from tenacious grit and persistence, but you are the actors in their “relationship-learning stage”.